1. Product Overview#

 1.3.
 Cluster Ingress and Egress#

-As shown in the Overview section, each DGX Cloud Create cluster can be accessed by either the NVIDIA Run:ai cloud control plane or the NVIDIA-managed Kubernetes control plane.
+As shown in the Overview section, each Run:ai on DGX Cloud cluster can be accessed by either the NVIDIA Run:ai cloud control plane or the NVIDIA-managed Kubernetes control plane.

 All ingress to the NVIDIA Run:ai cloud control plane is controlled via Single Sign-On (SSO), which is configured by following instructions provided during the onboarding process as noted in the Admin Guide.
 Port 443 is externally accessible.

-Ingress to the NVIDIA-managed Kubernetes control plane is controlled by a customer-specified CIDR range, which is also configured during the onboarding process through your TAM.
+Ingress to the NVIDIA-managed Kubernetes control plane is controlled by an initial customer-specified CIDR range configured during the onboarding process through your TAM.
 Port 443 is also externally accessible.

 1.4.
 Cluster User Scopes and User Roles#